mleszko/attack-surface-service/README.md

 - [ ] Add lightweight `/ping` healthcheck endpoint
 - [ ] Document performance decisions and benchmarks in README

+## ⏱️ Development Time & Effort

+This solution was designed, built, optimized and documented over the course of approximately **10–12 hours**.

 ---
 Hiring Exercise